RenderKit/oidn/doc/api.md

 ------

-Data like images can be passed to Open Image Denoise either via pointers to memory allocated and managed by the user or by creating buffer objects.
+Data like images can be passed to Open Image Denoise either via pointers to memory allocated and managed by the user (this is the recommended, often easier and more efficient approach) or by creating buffer objects.
 To create a new data buffer with memory allocated and owned by the library, holding `byteSize` number of bytes, use

     OIDNBuffer oidnNewBuffer(OIDNDevice device, size_t byteSize);